OM1 vs OM2 vs OM3 vs OM4 vs OM5 Multimode Fiber Types

 Multimode OM2 1G example

 The OM2 fiber type of multimode was standardized in 1998.
-It still uses LEDs as its light source, but its core when compared to OM1 is smaller – 50 µm in diameter.
-A fiber jacket that is the same color as OM1 fiber – orange.
-Most of the time, OM2 fiber was used for 1G Ethernet interconnection in distances up to 550 meters, but it can also be used for 10G Ethernet with distance limitation up to 33 meters.nd data, in an efficient and flexible manner.
+It still uses LEDs as its light source, but its core, when compared to OM1, is smaller – 50 µm in diameter.
+The fiber jacket is the same color as OM1 fiber – orange.
+Most of the time, OM2 fiber was used for 1G Ethernet interconnection in distances up to 550 meters.
+However, recent tests with the latest hardware have shown that 1G Ethernet can reach up to 2 km under optimal conditions.
+OM2 fiber can also be used for 10G Ethernet, though with a distance limitation of up to 33 meters.

 OM3 Fiber